paraspell/docs/docs/contribution.md

 - Comment to express intent.
 - If allowed, follow the same reservation/PR process.
 - Make sure your contribution is additive and clearly explained.

+## ❓ FAQ (Frequently Asked Questions)

+### 💡 Can I report and fix the same bug?

+Yes!
+You can both **report and fix** the bug.
+Be sure to reserve it as outlined above before working on the fix.

+### 🕒 What happens if I reserve an issue but don’t submit a PR in 48 hours?

+The issue becomes **unreserved and open** for others to claim.
+You may re-reserve it if it's still unassigned.

+### 🧾 How do you determine reward amounts?

+- **Bug reports** are evaluated based on user impact and severity.
+- **Fixes** are evaluated based on code complexity, design quality, and completeness (tests, documentation).

+### 🏦 How do I receive payment?

+Your payment will be sent to `AssetHub Polkadot address` you provided in the issue or PR and the amount will be paid in `USDC` currency.
+Please ensure to only provide non-cex addresses to the PR, because the payment may not arrive correctly.
+The payment should be processed within 2 business days after the issue is resolved or PR is merged.

+## 🧠 Tips for High-Quality Contributions

+- Follow the existing code style and structure.
+- Write meaningful commit messages.
+- Include automated tests if applicable.
+- Keep PRs focused — one issue per pull request.
+- Add inline comments on important changes and new functions
+- Be respectful and collaborative in discussions.

 ## 📫 Need Help?